PolandOfficial Name: Republic of Poland

 Fax: (48) (61) 851-8966

 Poland is a stable parliamentary and free-market democracy, and a member of the European Union and NATO.
-Read the Department of State Facts Sheet on Poland for additional information.
+Read the Department of State Fact Sheet on Poland for additional information.

 Entry, Exit & Visa Requirements

 You may enter Poland for up to 90 days for tourist or business purposes without a visa according to the Schengen Agreement, to which Poland is a party and which allows for free travel between Schengen countries.
-Your passport should be valid for at least three months beyond the period of stay.
+Your passport should be valid for at least three months beyond your intended date of departure.
 You must have sufficient funds and a return airline ticket.
-For additional details about travel into and within Schengen countries, please see our Schengen fact sheet.
+For additional details about travel into and within Schengen countries, please see our Schengen FAQs.

 Although European Union regulations require that non-European Union visitors obtain a stamp in their passport upon initial entry into a Schengen country, many borders are not staffed with officers to carry out this function.
 If you wish to ensure that your entry is properly documented, you may need to request a stamp at an official point of entry.
 Under local law, travelers without a stamp in their passport may be questioned and asked to document the length of their stay in Schengen countries at the time of departure or at any point during their visit, and could face possible fines or other repercussions if unable to do so.

 You will need a visa for longer stays or to work or study in Poland.
-In such cases, you should apply for a visa at least 3-4 months in advance of traveling to Poland.
-Visit the website of the Polish Embassy in Washington for the most current information on applying for a Polish visa.
+In such cases, you should apply for a visa at least one month in advance of traveling to Poland.
+Visit the website of the Polish Embassy in Washington, D.C. for the most current information on applying for a Polish visa.

 Similar to U.S. laws that require U.S. citizens to enter and exit on a valid U.S. passport, Poland also requires Polish citizens (including dual U.S. citizens or those with claims to Polish citizenship) to enter and depart Poland using a Polish passport.
 If you are a U.S. citizen and also a Polish citizen, or if you are unsure if you hold Polish citizenship, you should contact the nearest Polish consular office for further information.